 Location: Alaska, USA

-Yet another national park in Alaska, this one a bit different than the one mentioned before.
+Another national park in Alaska, this one a bit different than the one mentioned before.
 Even though it may not be as popular as Yellowstone, this park is known to be one of the largest in the USA.
-However people don’t seem to visit it that much, even though the sights that the Wrangell – St. Ellias national park offers are spectacular.
+However, people don’t seem to visit it that much, even though the sights that the Wrangell – St. Ellias national park offers are spectacular.

 Location: North Dakota, USA

 In case you were wondering, the connection between the name of the national park and the U.S. President is not a coincidence.
-This national park is quite a fascinating land that is divided in three parts: the South Unit, the North Unit and the Elkhorn Ranch Unit.
-The landscape, its characteristic rock formations and rich wildlife are perfect for a day spent sightseeing.
+This national park is quite a fascinating land that is divided into three parts: the South Unit, the North Unit, and the Elkhorn Ranch Unit.
+The landscape, its unique rock formations, and plentiful wildlife are perfect for a day spent sightseeing.
 This is enabled with the 100 miles of foot and horse trails and the opportunity to discover the area Theodore Roosevelt fell in love with.

 Location: Taiwan, Asia